trevorbaughn/trevorbaughn/README.md

-### Hi there 👋
+### Hey 👋

 I'm Trevor Baughn, a game developer currently based in the Greater Seattle Area.
-I work as a designer and programmer professionally, but like to do a bit of everything for my hobby projects.
-My repos here include a lot as well, though nothing really useful for the general public.
-No packages or anything.
-That might change one day.
+I generally try to keep things as open-source as possible.
+Here you'll find several prototypes and small games.
+Many of these were done during a period of time where I made a game each week in ~10 hours.
+Some of them are 48-hour game jams (most of which I collaborated with others for).
+There are even a couple Discord bots in here.

 <!--
 **TrevorBaughn/TrevorBaughn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.